microbiome/OMA/23_multi-assay_analyses.md

 The `mae` object could be used straight to create the MOFA model.
 Yet, we transform our assays since the model assumes normality per default.
-Other distributions that can be used, include Poisson or Bernoulli.
+We can also use Poisson or Bernoulli distributions among others.

 ```r